• Skip to primary navigation

 Best Wood Chips for Smoked Fish

-When choosing wood chips, you want to choose a sweet, mild type of hardwood.
+You want to choose a sweet, mild type of hardwood when choosing wood chips.
 Examples of these types of wood include apple, cherry, alder, and hickory.

 Pair these with fresh herbs and citrus aromatics to perfectly complement the flavor of the fish.
 The mild flavor of these woods won’t overpower the other flavors, giving you a balanced taste.